Skip to content

 how to auto dump menstrual discs: a guide

-Menstrual discs are rapidly gaining popularity as a comfortable and convenient period product.
-One standout feature of these discs is the auto-dumping function, which allows the disc to release some menstrual fluid without needing removal.
-This guide explains how to auto dump a menstrual disc, its benefits, and how you can take advantage of this feature for a more convenient period experience.
+Menstrual discs are rapidly becoming a preferred period product due to their comfort and convenience.
+One unique feature of these discs is the auto-dumping function, which allows the disc to release some menstrual fluid without needing removal.
+This guide explains how to auto dump a menstrual disc, its advantages, and how to use this feature for a more effortless period experience.

 what does auto dump mean for a menstrual disc?

-Auto-dumping, also known as self-emptying, occurs when your menstrual disc releases some collected menstrual fluid while you use the toilet.
-The pressure from pelvic muscles during urination or bowel movements presses against the disc, causing it to tip and empty its contents.
-This feature allows for a hands-free emptying process without needing to remove the disc.
+Auto-dumping, also known as self-emptying, happens when your menstrual disc naturally releases some collected menstrual fluid while using the toilet.
+The pressure from pelvic muscles during urination or bowel movements presses against the disc, causing it to tilt and empty its contents.
+This function allows for a hands-free emptying process without needing to remove the disc.

-This self-emptying function is especially helpful for those with heavier menstrual flows, allowing for longer wear without the need for manual cleaning.
+This self-emptying feature is especially useful for those with heavier menstrual flows, as it helps extend wear time without frequent manual cleaning.

 how to auto dump a menstrual disc